xraypy/feff85exafs/wrappers/C/README.md

-4. Setting `nnnn` and `verbose` to a true value tells the program to write `feffNNNN.dat` files and to write a short message to the screen when it is written
+4. Setting `nnnn` and `verbose` to a true value tells the program to write `feffNNNN.dat` files and to write a short message to the screen when it is written.

 5. The path index is set to 1.
 This means the output file will be called `feff0001.dat`.